prosyslab-classroom/cs348-information-security/README.md

 ## Homework
 This course includes written and programming assignments.
+Students will use a few tools which are described below.

 ### Git, Github, and Github Classroom
 We will use Github/Github Classroom to provide assignment templates and manage submissions.